,

 4. Shoulder Injuries

-Overhead serving, spiking, and blocking all require a healthy shoulder for a volleyball athlete.
-Overuse, inadequate training, and inadequate rest can lead to these common shoulder injuries in volleyball players.
+Overhead serving, spiking, and blocking put heavy demand on the shoulders.
+Overuse and inadequate rest can lead to these common shoulder injuries in volleyball players:.

 5. Wrist, Hand, and Finger Injuries